-- Any business not based in South Derbyshire, or whose main trading does not occur in a fixed location within South Derbyshire - Any business that has been trading for less than a year (Businesses under a year old can apply to the Business Start-up Scheme) - Large businesses (i.e. those with 250 or more employees) - Any business that has exceeded the maximum Subsidy Control allowance (formerly known as State Aid) - Businesses that are in administration, insolvent, where a striking-off notice has been made or where their accounts are showing as overdue (regardless of the reason for it) at the point of grant determination are not eligible - Any business that is suspected of having gained other grant funding under false pretences or is suspected of fraud or manipulation to gain public funds - Businesses where the income from the business does not represent the individual(s) primary source of income (ie. represents less than 50% of their total income, including employment, pensions and all other income), unless the business has employees
+- Any business not based in South Derbyshire, or whose main trading does not occur in a fixed location within South Derbyshire. - Any business that has been trading for less than a year (Businesses under a year old can apply to the Business Start-up Scheme). - Large businesses (i.e. those with 250 or more employees). - Any business that has exceeded the maximum Subsidy Control allowance (formerly known as State Aid). - Businesses that are in administration, insolvent, where a striking-off notice has been made or where their accounts are showing as overdue (regardless of the reason for it) at the point of grant determination are not eligible. - Any business that is suspected of having gained other grant funding under false pretences or is suspected of fraud or manipulation to gain public funds. - Businesses where the income from the business does not represent the individual(s) primary source of income (ie. represents less than 50% of their total income, including employment, pensions and all other income), unless the business has employees.

 Home-based or mobile businesses are eligible but need to clearly define the business activity.
 The business must have any permissions required to work from home in place prior to application.
+Carbon reduction measures to the premises of home-based businesses are not eligible.